Kirche Lauterbrunnen in the distance

 As if the sheer quantity wasn’t enough to convince you, I’d be letting you down if I didn’t mention the fact that they are glacial waterfalls that are literally carved inside of a mountain (the only one of its kind in Europe).

-view of trummelbach falls with gorgeous water rushing down
+A view of trummelbach falls with gorgeous water rushing down in a giant churning shape that winds through the mountain

-This helps to minimize the amount of walking you need to do uphill (3 upper falls) and then take a leisurely hike back down through the mountain to see the rest!
+This helps to minimize the amount of walking you need to do uphill (just a bit, to see the 3 upper falls) and then you take a leisurely stroll back down through the mountain to see the rest!

 the beautiful town of murren in switzerland

-Okay, so today might just be a long day of hiking, but who wouldn’t want to spend the day outside when you have nonstop views of the Swiss Alps?
+If you’re up for a long day of hiking, the Lauterbrunnen Valley will not disappoint.
+I mean, who wouldn’t want to spend the day outside when you have nonstop views of the Swiss Alps?

-You can also choose to take the cable car-train duo up to Mürren and then hike down after lunch to get the best of both worlds.
+You can also choose to take the cable car-train duo up to Mürren and then hike down after lunch to get the best of both worlds, with a lot less cardio needed.

 You can’t go wrong with any of the restaurants here but my personal favorite is Stägerstübli.